-Effect on the Body Weight and Organ – Weight Ratio
+Effect on the Body Weight and Organ–Weight Ratio

-Results for relative weight change is given in Figure 1A.
+Results for relative weight change are given in Figure 1A.
 Decreases in weights as compared to the starting weights were observed in all the Treated and Recovery sub-groups, except with Q/25 and Q/100.
 The changes in relative weights were significant with EOPG-12.5, EOPG-150, Q/25, and Q/150 for the Treated, and Q/25, Q/100 and Q/150 for the Recovery when compared to Control and/or Quinine (Figure 1A).
-While there were slight improvements in weights following non-dosing recovery period, such were not significantly different from the Treated, suggesting persistent nature of toxicity.
+While there were slight improvements in weights following the non-dosing recovery period, such were not significantly different from the Treated, suggesting persistent nature of toxicity.

-The results of organ – body weight and organ – brain weight ratios are shown in Table 1.
-In Treated sub-groups, the brain - body weight ratio did not show any significant changes except the observed significant reduction at Q/150 when compared with Control.
-However, following recovery period, more significant changes were observed with increases with Q/12.5, and Q/150, and reduction with EOPG-12.5 and Q/100.
+The results of organ – body weight and organ–brain weight ratios are shown in Table 1.
+In Treated sub-groups, the brain-body weight ratio did not show any significant changes except the observed significant reduction at Q/150 when compared with Control.
+However, following the recovery period, more significant changes were observed with increases with Q/12.5, and Q/150, and reduction with EOPG-12.5 and Q/100.
 These increases were also significantly higher than their respective Treated sub-groups, suggesting potential for persistent toxicity.
 On the other hand, the liver/body weight ratio revealed a more pronounced toxic effects, with significant increases in all EOPG and Q/EOPG combination doses when compared with Control and Quinine, except with EOPG-12.5, and Q/12.5, suggesting that the toxic effects are dose dependent and lies more with the higher dose.
 This is consistent with our earlier published work where combination of lower doses of EOPG with Quinine showed improved antiplasmodial and neuroprotective effects21.
 Following recovery, the new liver/body weight ratio showed that the effects appear completely reversed when compared to respective Treated sub-groups, though, there were still significant changes at EOPG-150 and higher doses of the combination when compared with recovery Control and/or Quinine.

 The observed effects on kidney/body, liver/brain, and kidney/brain ratios were similar to the effects on liver/body weight ratio (Table 1).
 However, contrary to the liver/body ratio, both the Treated and Recovery sub-groups for kidney/body, liver/brain, and kidney/brain ratios maintained similar significant changes.
-But, while changes in Treated appears dose dependent increases in ratios, the recovery were not dose dependent with some showing significant reduction.
-In general, the Recovery sub-groups showed significant reduction in these weight ratios when compared with their corresponding Treated group, suggesting a potential for reversal of toxic effects following withdrawer or cessation of administration.
+But, while changes in Treated appears dose dose-dependentincreases in ratios, the recovery wasnot dose-dependent with some showing significant reduction.
+In general, the Recovery sub-groups showed significant reduction in these weight ratios when compared with their corresponding Treated group, suggesting a potential for reversal of toxic effects following withdrawalor cessation of administration.

-Analysis of Novelty Induced Behavioural Observations
+Analysis of Novelty-Induced Behavioural Observations

-The results for rearing, grooming and locomotion are as presented in Figure 1 (B – D).
+The results for rearing, grooming, and locomotion are as presented in Figure 1 (B – D).
 In Treated, all sub-groups showed significant decrease in rearing activities when compared to Control and Quinine.
-Following recovery period, the significant decreases were maintained in all except EOPG-25 and Q/150, which were not significant, and Q/50, which showed significantly higher rearing activities.
+Following the recovery period, the significant decreases were maintained in all except EOPG-25 and Q/150, which were not significant, and Q/50, which showed significantly higher rearing activities.
 For grooming and locomotion activities, the animals showed significant decreases in activities when compared to Control and Quinine.
 However, similar to rearing, Q/50 showed a significantly higher locomotion activity following recovery.
-The majorly significant reduction in rearing, grooming, and locomotion activities for treatment and recovery period, suggesting a form of persistent toxic effects.
+The majorly significant reduction in rearing, grooming, and locomotion activities for treatment and recovery period, suggestsa form of persistent toxic effects.